Skip to main content

 Fisheye business security cameras

-Ideal for monitoring indoor spaces such as lobby areas, hallways and rooms, fisheye business security cameras provide 360-degree coverage from a single vantage point.
-The fisheye camera is known for being unobtrusive so many customer-facing businesses prefer this camera.
+Ideal for monitoring indoor spaces such as lobby areas, hallways and rooms, 360-degree security cameras provide comprehensive, wide coverage from a single vantage point.
+The fisheye camera is known for being unobtrusive, so many customer-facing businesses prefer this camera.

 Pan-tilt-zoom (PTZ) business security cameras

-This camera type is a particular favorite of business surveillance system operators as the camera can be controlled to move in any direction and provides great zoom capabilities.
+PTZ security cameras are a particular favorite of business surveillance system operators, as the camera type can be controlled to move in any direction and provides great zoom capabilities.
 PTZ commercial outdoor security cameras provide wide area coverage, for example, in parking lots.
-Built to withstand tough weather conditions, PTZ cameras provide reliable choices for parking lot security cameras, complete coverage in many different outdoor conditions.
+Built to withstand tough weather conditions, PTZ cameras provide reliable choices for parking lot security cameras, offering complete coverage in many different outdoor conditions.

 Video management systems (VMS)